CatalogueOfLife/data-paleo-tree/README.md

 ## Example data
 Prefix extinct taxa with the dagger symbol and use the following properties in brackets where needed:

+ - `LINK`: URL to primary reference
  - `PUB`: the bibtex identifier for the nomenclatural reference where the exact name was originally published
+ - `REF`: a list of bibtex identifiers for taxonomic references backing up the placement and information, separated by commas
  - `ENV`: a list of environment values, separated by commas
  - `CHRONO`: a geochronological time range for the earliest-latest appearance of the taxon.
 The range is delimited by a hyphen, e.g. `Jurassic-Cretaceous`